niuers/niuers.github.io/_posts/2021-03-22-Python Priority Queue.md

   - heap queue
 ---

-1. [The module `heapq` in Python standard library][Python heapq Heap Queue Algorithm] provides an implementation of the min heap queue, also known as priority queue algorithm.
+1. [The module `heapq` in Python standard library][Python heapq Heap Queue Algorithm] provides an implementation of the **min heap queue**, also known as priority queue algorithm.
     ```
     Usage:
     heap = []            # creates an empty heap
     heappush(heap, item) # pushes a new item on the heap
     item = heappop(heap) # pops the smallest item from the heap
+    #Note.
+Don't use the list's pop() function, i.e. heap.pop() here, it will return the items from last to beginning, not neccesarrily in order.
     item = heap[0]       # smallest item on the heap without popping it
+    #Note. there's NO guarantee that the elements after heap[0] are ordered, only that heap[0] is the smallest item
     heapify(x)           # transforms list into a heap, in-place, in linear time
     item = heapreplace(heap, item) # pops and returns smallest item, and adds
                                 # new item; the heap size is unchanged